Last updated 9.03.2023

 * The definitions given in Appendix 1 of the General Block Exemption Regulation are used as the basis for the definition of a small and medium-sized enterprise.

-** European Commission Regulation (EU) No. 1407/2013 concerning the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid
+** European Commission Regulation (EU) No. 1407/2013 concerning the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid.

-*** European Commission Regulation (EU) No. 651/2014 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union, declaring certain types of aid compatible with the internal market
+*** European Commission Regulation (EU) No. 651/2014 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union, declaring certain types of aid compatible with the internal market.

 2.1 PARTICIPATION IN SERVICES

-- The company has a VTA (minor assistance) limit of at least the cost of the service.
-The amount of 600 EUR is added to the AIRE digital maturity evaluation and consulting service, which is performed once a year.
+- The company has a VTA (minor aid) limit of at least the cost of the service.
+The amount of €600 is added for the AIRE digital maturity assessment and consulting service, performed once a year.

 - The company is aware that within the framework of the AIRE project, the company’s digital maturity level is assessed three times (one year apart).